stefan-hoeck/idris2-pack/README.md

 User settings are stored in file `$XDG_CONFIG_HOME/pack/pack.toml`, with `$XDG_CONFIG_HOME` defaulting to `$HOME/.config`.
-This file should have been generated automatically by Pack when setting up the application for the first time.
+This file should have been generated automatically by pack when setting up the application for the first time.
 The different settings have been annotated with comments to make it more accessible.